-What child doesn’t love collecting pinecones?
+What child doesn’t love collecting pinecone after pinecone?
 My grandchildren are no exception.
 They all love to collect them.
 The problem becomes what to do with the pinecones once they arrive at my home.

 Pinecones and Summer Flowers

 I got this idea somewhere, but cannot remember where.
-The last batch of pinecones my three year old granddaughter collected have become a summer flower arrangement, thanks to some spray paint in pretty colours and a plastic bowl.
+The last batch of pinecones my three-year-old granddaughter collected has become a summer flower arrangement, thanks to some spray paint in pretty colours and a plastic bowl.

 The first step was to protect my garage floor.
 We painted the pinecones in the garage as it was raining out the day we decided to tackle this craft.